CLSherrod/clsherrod.github.io/_posts/2008-02-14-passionate-valentines.md

 date: 2008-02-14
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - love
-permalink: "/passionate-valentines/"
+permalink: /passionate-valentines/
 ---
 This is only my second Valentine's Day with someone special in my life.
 Yeah believe it or not the rest of my life I didn't have someone special in my life when today came up.